 History of Assistance League of Colorado Springs

 - In January 1968, National Assistance League held a coffee at the Broadmoor to promote Assistance League.
-Seventy local women attended, plus five from the Denver League and 10 from Pueblo.
+Seventy local women attended, plus five from the Denver chapter and 10 from Pueblo.

-- August 1968 was the start of Assistance Guild when 22 women met and elected officers.
+- August 1968 was the start of Assistance League guild when 22 women met and elected officers.
 Our Denver counselors advised our chapter to make Operation School Bell® its philanthropic focus.
 Denver also recommended Operation School Bell be funded by opening a thrift shop called Bargain Box.

 - The Pikes Peak Auxiliary was started in early 1995 and continued through mid-2016.